BACKING A NEW ENGINEERING DEPARTMENT FOR WEYMOUTH COLLEGE

-The one-day event, combining local businesses, students and an inspirational speaker, has now evolved into Apprenticeship Week and the College now attracts over 500 apprentices.
+The one-day event, combining local businesses, students and an inspirational speaker, has now evolved into an annual Apprenticeship Week and the College now attracts over 500 apprentices every year.

-This year, after an early business breakfast and networking session with members of the Dorset Chamber of Commerce at the College, Richard spoke about increased government support for apprenticeships and encouraged businesses present to get involved.
+At an earlier Apprenticeship Week event in 2017, Richard spoke about increased government support for apprenticeships and encouraged businesses present to get involved.

 “We’re not telling businesses what to do but we are helping them to do it,” he said.
 “There are massive opportunities ahead and our young people are essential to our success.”